glassroom/heinsen_routing/README.md

 ## Sample usage

-Our routing algorithm is implemented as a self-contained (one file) composable PyTorch module:
+We have implemented our routing algorithm as a self-contained (one file) PyTorch module:

 ```python
 from heinsen_routing import Routing